davidmerfield/Tuuune/notes/To do.md

 - add top lists feature

+- generate playlist from video which scrapes related videos, organizes them into a unique list based on each video's quality
+- show reason for discovered song
 - check for popular duplicate/re upload
 - Think about how to add in albums
 - Make filter use machine learning